 Unfortunately, many individuals do not take advantage of their rights.
 Innocent people often believe that if they are honest with law enforcement, they will be released from custody.
 However, that is rarely the case.
 Police might present themselves as friendly to encourage a suspect to talk about an investigation, but they often use their words against the case.

-If a person is arrested in Mount Dora, they should immediately request a criminal attorney and refuse to speak until legal counsel arrives.
+If a person is arrested in Mount Dora, they should immediately request a criminal defense attorney and refuse to speak until legal counsel arrives.
 Legal representation could offer advice about which questions to answer and advocate for a defendant’s rights.

 How Does the Criminal Justice Case Process Work?